wdelfuego/nova-calendar/README.md

 }
 ```

-After you defined your styles in the `eventStyles` array, call `style` or `withStyle` in your `customizeEvent` method using the name of the style (in this example, 'special' or 'warning') to apply them to individual events, for example:
+After you defined your styles in the `eventStyles` array, call `addStyle` or `addStyles` in your `customizeEvent` method using the names of the styles (in this example, 'special' or 'warning') to apply them to individual events.

+The original `withStyle` and `style` methods are deprecated; `withStyle` is now an alias for `addStyle` and `style` is only supported on events that have at most one custom style assigned to it.

+For example:

 ```php
 use Wdelfuego\NovaCalendar\Event;